7 Best Ways to Add a Blog to Your Carrd Website

 • You want your main website in Carrd for easy maintenance

-• You will be blogging a lot and want a professional blog
+• You will be blogging a lot and want a professional looking blog

-• Website and blog should be on the same domain for SEO
+• You want the best SEO with website and blog on the same domain

 • Your blog should appear as a subfolder of your domain like yoursite.com/blog

-• Connect the newly created blog to your domain or subfolder
+• Connect the newly created blog to your Carrd domain or subfolder

 • Link to the blog in your Carrd site’s navigation